umd-mith/veefor/README.md

 # Lakeland Digital Archive (LDA) database migration tools

-This project contains scripts to migrate data to v4 of the LDA schema.
+This project contains bits and pieces to help migrate data to v4 of the LDA schema.
 The code here builds on ideas from [lakeland-data-munging](https://github.com/umd-mith/lakeland-data-munging)

 ## How to use